ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 ## What Is an Object?

-An object is a software bundle of related state and behavior.
+An object is a software bundle of related property and behavior.
 Software objects are often used to model the real-world objects that you find in everyday life.
-This lesson explains how state and behavior are represented within an object, introduces the concept of data encapsulation, and explains the benefits of designing your software in this manner.
+This lesson explains how property and behavior are represented within an object, introduces the concept of data encapsulation, and explains the benefits of designing your software in this manner.

 Objects are key to understanding object-oriented technology.
 Look around right now and you'll find many examples of real-world objects: your dog, your desk, your television set, your bicycle.

-Real-world objects share two characteristics: They all have state and behavior.
-Dogs have state (name, color, breed, hungry) and behavior (barking, fetching, wagging tail).
-Bicycles also have state (current gear, current speed) and behavior (changing gear, applying brakes).
-Identifying the state and behavior for real-world objects is a great way to begin thinking in terms of object-oriented programming.
+Real-world objects share two characteristics: They all have property and behavior.
+Dogs have property (name, color, breed, hungry) and behavior (barking, fetching, wagging tail).
+Bicycles also have property (current gear, current speed) and behavior (changing gear, applying brakes).
+Identifying the property and behavior for real-world objects is a great way to begin thinking in terms of object-oriented programming.

 Take a minute right now to observe the real-world objects that are in your immediate area.
-For each object that you see, ask yourself two questions: "What possible states can this object be in?" and "What possible behavior can this object perform?".
+For each object that you see, ask yourself two questions: "What possible properties can this object be in?" and "What possible behavior can this object perform?".
 Make sure to write down your observations.
-As you do, you'll notice that real-world objects vary in complexity; your desktop lamp may have only two possible states (on and off) and two possible behaviors (turn on, turn off), but your desktop radio might have additional states (on, off, current volume, current station) and behavior (turn on, turn off, increase volume, decrease volume, seek, scan, and tune).
+As you do, you'll notice that real-world objects vary in complexity; your desktop lamp may have only two possible properties (on and off) and two possible behaviors (turn on, turn off), but your desktop radio might have additional properties (on, off, current volume, current station) and behavior (turn on, turn off, increase volume, decrease volume, seek, scan, and tune).
 You may also notice that some objects, in turn, will also contain other objects.
 These real-world observations all translate into the world of object-oriented programming.

 ![Concept Object](concepts-object.gif)

-Software objects are conceptually similar to real-world objects: they too consist of state and related behavior.
-An object stores its state in fields (variables in some programming languages) and exposes its behavior through methods ( functions in some programming languages).
-Methods operate on an object's internal state and serve as the primary mechanism for object-to-object communication.
-Hiding internal state and requiring all interaction to be performed through an object's methods is known as data encapsulation — a fundamental principle of object-oriented programming.
+Software objects are conceptually similar to real-world objects: they too consist of property and related behavior.
+An object stores its property in fields (variables in some programming languages) and exposes its behavior through methods (functions in some programming languages).
+Methods operate on an object's internal property and serve as the primary mechanism for object-to-object communication.
+Hiding internal property and requiring all interaction to be performed through an object's methods is known as data encapsulation — a fundamental principle of object-oriented programming.

 Consider a bicycle, for example:

 ![Concept Bicycle Object](concepts-bicycleObject.gif)

-By attributing state (current speed, and current gear) and providing methods for changing that state, the object remains in control of how the outside world is allowed to use it.
+By attributing property (current speed, and current gear) and providing methods for changing that property, the object remains in control of how the outside world is allowed to use it.
 For example, if the bicycle only has 6 gears, a method to change gears could reject any value that is less than 1 or greater than 6.

 Bundling code into individual software objects provides a number of benefits, including: